 Decisions will generally be made within five (5) business days based on when materials are received.
 Students should submit their application as soon as possible in order to avoid any delays in processing, decision-making, and payment/reimbursement (as applicable).

 Students will need to submit a new application for each semester for which they are requesting student success funds.
 Any changes in personal and/or family circumstances should be reported to the Financial Aid Office (even mid-semester or mid-year) to determine whether their financial aid package can be adjusted.

 ODEI reserves the right to request further documentation and consultation at any time.

-For financial aid concerns and questions, please contact: Craig Daugherty, Director of Financial Aid, Edelstein House.
+For financial aid concerns and questions, please contact: Shelly Lepley, Associate Director of Financial Aid, Edelstein House.

 For more information on student success funds and to discuss the application process, please contact: Chris Kennerly, Co-Director of ODEI, Gund Commons.